Lamden/docs/docs/develop/wallet_api/overview.md

 # Overview

-Follow this documentaion if you would like to have your Dapp connected to the Lamden Vault and create a [Linked Account](/docs/wallet/accounts_linked_overview).
+Follow this documentation if you would like to have your Dapp connected to the Lamden Vault and create a [Linked Account](/docs/wallet/accounts_linked_overview).

 The Lamden Vault **does not pass any information** to Dapps without approved Linked Accounts.